Table of contents

 The BoE reviews interest rates eight times a year, approximately every six weeks.
 These reviews are conducted by the Monetary Policy Committee (MPC), which consists of nine members, including the BoE Governor.
 Each MPC meeting concludes with an announcement on Thursday at 12:00PM (noon).

-However, The BoE can also hold emergency meetings to adjust interest rates outside the normal schedule in response to unexpected economic shocks, such as the COVID-19 pandemic in 2020.
+However, The BoE can also hold emergency meetings to adjust GBP interest rates outside the normal schedule in response to unexpected economic shocks, such as the COVID-19 pandemic in 2020.

 Historical interest rates: The BoE's Bank Rate history